-By Adriana Lademann, Super Cool Tuesday organizer
+By Adriana Lademann, Super Cool Tuesdays organizer

-Super Cool Tuesday has been connecting artists and members of the DTES as a drop-in speaker series for over five years.
+Super Cool Tuesdays has been connecting artists and members of the DTES as a drop-in speaker series for over five years.
 With over 50 artists involved to date and a weekly attendance ranging from 10-25 community members (most of them regulars), folks meet up to discuss, learn about, and make art.
 In the past year since I have taken over Super Cool, the climate of the DTES has changed a lot, with the fentanyl epidemic being at the forefront.

 Originally, the program was the result of a partnership between SFU’s Vancity Office of Community Engagement and the Drug Users Resource Centre (DURC).
 DURC lost its funding and was forced to close its doors in late 2016.
 This was a devastating blow to the DTES, as DURC was serving up to 1,500 people per day.
 It is through the efforts and support of Dean Wilson, a long time member of DURC, that Super Cool continues.
 He has been a the glue of this program and has said to me time and time again how important it is to have arts in the DTES.

 Folks have lost family, friends and loved ones due to overdoses, myself included.
 The inaction of our government is infuriating, and the atmosphere of loss and grief is heavy.
 I truly believe in the healing capacity of art, and while it will not solve the crisis in the DTES, it can give people an outlet for expression, hope, a moment of joy.
 It can call attention to what’s going on in the streets, in their building, and in their home.
 It can build bridges between communities that might never have connected.